kurtosis-tech/kurtosis/core/README.md

 Kurtosis
 ========
-Kurtosis is a framework for writing end-to-end test suites for distributed systems using Docker.
+Kurtosis is a framework on top of Docker for writing test suites for any networked system - be it blockchain, distributed datastore, or otherwise.
+It handles all the gruntwork of setup, test execution, and teardown so you don't have to.

 * [Architecture](#architecture)
 * [Tutorial](#tutorial)